IAudioDeviceManager

 volume

-The volume of the audio recording device.
-The value range is [0,255].
-0 means no sound, 255 means maximum volume.
+Volume of the audio recording device.
+Range: [0,255].
+0 means mute, 255 means maximum volume.

 • 0: Success.

 • < 0: Failure.
+See Error Codes for details and resolution suggestions.

 startAudioDeviceLoopbackTest

-Starts an audio device loopback test.
+Starts the audio device loopback test.

 abstract startAudioDeviceLoopbackTest(indicationInterval: number): number;